“Mama, I’m afraid of the dark.”

 We don’t need a newspaper article to figure that out.

-To escape the apartment, I take a ride on my neighbor’s bike.
+To escape the apartment, I take a ride on my neighbour’s bike.
 The city feels deserted, so quiet.
 Stores are boarded up.
 I pass my son’s school playground.
 I wonder how the steel feels, not being touched by little hands for so long.
 I imagine it must miss it.

 My stomach hurts.
 I am cramping and it’s not my time of the month.
 I become convinced it’s ovarian cancer, cervical cancer.
 But I can’t get it checked.
 Not now, not during the pandemic.
 All my little hypochondria routines are disrupted.
 I resign myself to the inevitable: I am dying.
 When I let that settle in, it feels almost liberating to accept it.

 I look for ways to blow up my life during the pandemic.
-I easily resort to my OCD tendencies, consider willfully scratching my face like I did as a teenager.
+I easily resort to my OCD tendencies, consider wilfully scratching my face like I did as a teenager.
 I pick fights with my husband.
 I suddenly start to fantasize about abandoning him and my son, giving up everything, leaving my bank accounts for them to access, discarding my things, my clothes; I dream about starting up a new life, moving into a new apartment, to a new city, alone.
 I will get a new job doing something totally different.
 I will leave right now.
 Right this second!
 I will never look back.
 Because I can control that when I can control nothing else.

 I go for a run, and listen to an interview with the novelist Jenny Offill on my phone.
 She has just written a book about the apocalypse.
 It debuted mere months before the pandemic.
 I devoured it at the time, but am now obsessed with re-reading it, revisiting it, looking for clues that I missed.
 How did she know, I wonder.
 Did she?